What are ruptured eardrums in dogs?

 Some of the typical causes of ruptured eardrums in dogs include:

-• Exposure to toxins (including certain medications)
+- Exposure to toxins (including certain pain medications)

-• Trauma
+- Trauma

-• Extremely loud noises
+- Extremely loud noises

-• Foreign objects that have been lodged in the ear canal
+- Foreign objects that have been lodged in the ear canal

-• Sudden changes in atmospheric pressure
+- Sudden changes in atmospheric pressure

 When should you take your dog to the veterinarian?

-You should bring your dog to Coastal Care Veterinary Emergency & Referral Hospital for emergency care right away if they show signs of a ruptured eardrum.
+You should bring your dog to Coastal Care Veterinary Emergency & Referral Hospital for emergency care right away if they show clinical signs of a ruptured eardrum.

-Our emergency veterinarians will perform a thorough examination and diagnostics to determine the severity of the rupture and develop a treatment plan.
-This may include ear flushing, medications and in some cases, surgery.
+Our emergency veterinarians will perform a thorough physical examination and diagnostics to determine the severity of the rupture and develop a treatment plan.
+This may include ear flushing, antibiotic medications and in some cases, surgery.
 You should never give your dog medicine for their ears unless instructed to do so by your veterinarian.

 You can expect your dog's recovery to take around three to six weeks if surgery is not required and your dog responds well to the treatment plan.
-If your dog needs surgery to repair the issue, recovery may take longer, and you will need to bring them in for follow-up visits to monitor their condition.
+If your dog needs surgery to repair the health issue, recovery may take longer, and you will need to bring them in for follow-up veterinary visits to monitor their ongoing condition.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
-For an accurate diagnosis of your pet's condition, please make an appointment with your veterinarian.
+For an accurate diagnosis of your pet's medical condition, please make an appointment with your veterinarian.